SIDN/NTPinfo/README.md

 #### Server Setup and Running

+There aer 2 ways in starting the server.
+The first one is manually configured it, and the second one is using a docker container.

 To set up and run the backend server, follow these steps:

+#### Locally configure the server
 ---

 1. **Create a virtual environment**: